 Figure 2.
 Global water cycle involving precipitation, evaporation, evapotranspiration and runoff

 Based on [http://www.unep.org/vitalwater/images/03-water-cycle.jpg.
 Original source given: Shiklomanov, I.A., State Hydrological Institute, St. Petersburg, and UNESCO, Paris, 1999; Max Planck Institute for Meteorology, Hamburg, 1994; Freeze, Allen, John, Cherry.
 Groundwater, Prentice-Hall, Englewood Cliffs, NJ.
 1979.].
+Note: The width of the arrows indicating processes is approximately proportional to the volume of transported water.

 An important thing that we can infer from the hydrologic cycle is that not a single molecule of water on our planet is broken down to its constituent atoms (hydrogen and oxygen) or lost irreversibly.
 Water being the universal solvent and an essential component of life its total quantity is always conserved through recycling.
 Although water participates in almost every chemical reaction that is taking place on the earth and combines with a large number of compounds in a variety of ways, none of these reactions leads to its destruction or its irreversible loss.
 The molecule is recoverable from whatever substance or compound in which it exists.
 Without this unique characteristic of the water molecule, it would not have been possible to sustain life on this planet.
 It takes God to create it.